 Solo Camping

 But a week before the event, my wife opted out, and days later, my teenage son as well.
 Not for any significant reason, but just to stay home.
-I started to second-guess whether to go or to stay with them.
+I started second-guessing whether to go or stay with them.
 Worse, I began making excuses NOT to go, such as, "I have too much work at the office," "The weather was gonna be rainy and stormy," heck, I even said, "I'm gonna be lonely!"
 "What was going on with me?"
 I thought.
 We always went camping as a family.
 Did I get my feelings hurt?

 The day before the event, I noticed that the weather was improving, and I was running out of excuses.
 So, I decided to go instead of staying home with those who quash tradition.
 Packing my gear and gassing up the steel horse I ride took a different type of sentiment.